A Guide to Winterising a Motorhome - The Camping and Caravanning Club

 Left in the open exposed to the elements your motorhome will suffer from a build-up of grime and algae growth, particularly on the roof and around trimmings.
 In spring, removing these winter accumulations is likely to require several stages of careful washing to avoid grinding grit into the paintwork, using a fine brush to remove algae build up around window frames and other trimmings.

 Fitting your motorhome with a cover will mean that once it’s removed you can begin touring with a clean vehicle straight away.
 That is not to say washing can be avoided entirely because it is essential the motorhome bodywork is cleaned thoroughly before the cover is put in place.
 Failure to do so can result in grit deposited on the body being ground into the paintwork by the cover.
+While cleaning it is a good opportunity to inspect seals and joints and repair them before winter sets in to help avoid water ingress and damp issues.

 If you’re considering long term storage or fitting a cover, be sure to check the detail of your motorhome insurance policy and any converter or base vehicle warranty that still applies, regarding water ingress and paint finish.